Tuan3010/antoree_exercise/README.md

 # GETTING START

-Follow these step to set up and run project j
+Follow these step to set up and run project

 # 1. Clone the Repository